mirabuhuraira/CNN-DysarthriaClassification-PyTorch/README.md

 # Dysarthria Classification with CNN

 This repository contains the notebook implementation for **Dysarthria Classification** using **Convolutional Neural Networks (CNN)**.
 The project involves preprocessing raw audio files, converting them into log-mel spectrograms, training a CNN model for classification, and evaluating the model's performance.
-The dataset used in this project is available on [Kaggle](https://www.kaggle.com/datasets/mirabuhuraira/torgodataset-organized).
+The dataset used in this project, along with the code (notebook), is also available on [Kaggle](https://www.kaggle.com/datasets/mirabuhuraira/).

 ## Dataset